 Tracking Net Worth with Simple Templates

-The core mechanism is subtraction: Net Worth = Total Assets − Total Liabilities.
-You list everything you own with current market value in one column, everything you owe in another column, then calculate the difference.
-Most people update this monthly on the same day (like the first of the month or payday) to spot trends.
+The mechanic is subtraction: Net Worth = Total Assets − Total Liabilities.
+List what you own with current market value in one column, what you owe in the other, take the difference.
+The numbers don’t have to be precise to four decimal places—they have to be consistent, recorded on the same day each month against the same valuation rules.

 AssetsAmountLiabilitiesAmount